6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 <h1> Computer Language Engineering (6.110) </h1>

+{: .warning }
+There is no lecture on Thursday, February 15.
+We'll see you on Friday for recitation, and lectures will resume next Tuesday after the holiday.
+Apologies for the late notice.

 {: .announcement }
 > Welcome to Computer Language Engineering!
 > - Re-lectures will be 4-6 p.m. on Wednesdays in [26-322][bldg26].
 Office hours schedule is [posted below](#office-hours).